 If you don’t use the Initiate Checkout event, you can’t provide a value unless Facebook reads it from the page.
 There’s no option to enter a value manually.

 Needless to say, this isn’t good enough.
 Facebook may very well fix these issues.
-But in the meantime, creating your pixel events manually may be the best solution.
+But in the meantime, creating your Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization. manually may be the best solution.

 Pixel Event Code